wi110w/databases-xml/README.md

 # databases-xml
-This repo contains labs for discipline "Databases.
+This repo contains labs for course "Databases.
 XML"